So, you’re thinking about doing a rain shoot, and you have no idea where to start. Well, you’ve come to the right place.

 Let’s take for example images from my first test shoot with some of my very EXTREMELY helpful ambassadors willing to give it whirl with no expectation as to the results of their session.
 These images were taken on a Nikon Z7 with the kit 24-270 f/4 lens.
 Which – for an outdoor session, there is absolutely NOTHING wrong with this kit lens.
 It’s fast, sharp, and lightweight.
 There were no flash units used for any of the images as the sunlight was more than enough light (but I’ll talk a little about that later).
 All images were taken at ISO 64 (Base ISO), between f/5 and f/8 depending on the exact lighting conditions at the moment, and I tried to stay between 1/125th and 1/500th depending on exactly what the dancer was doing and how I wanted the motion of her and the rain to be shown.

-As you can easily tell, having too small of a backdrop, too wide of a shooting angle, light that was creating harsh shadows, etc. all create images that are, in my opinion, sub par.
-BUT - don't get discouraged!
-If this, like myself, are the results of your first time trying something like this, you know that you have the foundations in place to move forward and dramatically improve on your images.
+As you can easily tell, having too small of a backdrop, too wide of a shooting angle, light that was creating harsh shadows, etc. all create images that are, in my opinion, subpar.
+BUT – don’t get discouraged!
+If this, like myself, is the result of your first time trying something like this, you know that you have the foundations in place to move forward and dramatically improve on your images.
 With a little bit of photoshop and lightroom skills, these images are absolutely usable and can easily be presented to clients for their use.

 Let’s talk about gear

-Probably one of the most difficult aspects of any creative photo shoot like this is making sure you have the right equipment to make it a success.
-All of the equipment and accessories I used are all commercially available at your local hardware stores and of course, Amazon.
+Probably one of the most difficult aspects of any creative photoshoot like this is making sure you have the right equipment to make it a success.
+All the equipment and accessories I used are commercially available at your local hardware stores and of course, Amazon.

-Let's start with the rain sprinkler itself.
-There's a number of very interesting designs that can be used to make your own rain machine, but you need to remember a few principles about making it rain.
+Let’s start with the rain sprinkler itself.
+There are several very interesting designs that can be used to make your own rain machine, but you need to remember a few principles about making it rain.

 |2 Pack – Orbit 3/4 Inch Slip x FHT PVC Hose-to-Pipe Sprinkler Fitting||9.46||1||9.46|